attrigo/asapp/README.md

 You can use this Swagger UI or any other HTTP client to consume the API.

 > Dates sent in requests must follow standard ISO-8601 format.

+You can access to metrics dashboards opening [Grafana](http://localhost:3000) tool in the web browser.

 ### Shut down and clean